tetherless-world/explanation-ontology/protocol.md

+---
+layout: default
+title: Explanation Ontology: A Model of Explanations for User-Centered AI - Protocol
+---

 <h2>Protocol for usage of our Explanation Ontology</h2>
 Below, we present a protocol that can be used as a guide to reuse our explanation ontology in a sketched-out use case.